 Fortunately, there are several ways to tell if a chicken is terrible or if your chicken is still safe to consume.
 These include examining the chicken for signs of aging, smelling out strange odors, touching the meat for slime, and recalling the date of purchase.

 According to the Centers for Disease Control and Prevention, forty-eight million individuals become ill from a foodborne disease every year.
-There are a few techniques to determine whether the chicken is terrible and how to guarantee to eat high-quality chicken.

 1. Smell